 Natural sources of radiation can be classified into group.
 The first group is due to highly penetrating cosmic radiation of galactic origin.
-The prominent radionuclides, which result from the interaction of cosmic rays with atom and molecules of the upper layers of the atmosphere, are 14C, 7Be, and 3H.
+The prominent radionuclides, which result from the interaction of cosmic rays with atom and molecules of the upper layers of the atmosphere, are C, Be, and H. The intensities of these secondary radiations at any location depend on the altitude.
+Cosmic radiation according to Lin et al., (1986) and Weng and Chen (1987) are the dominant sources of ionizing effect in the atmosphere from

-The intensities of these secondary radiations at any location depend on the altitude.
-Cosmic radiation according to Lin et al., (1986) and Weng and Chen (1987) are the dominant sources of ionizing effect in the atmosphere from altitude 70km-100km. below this altitude, its ionization effect is comparable to that from airborne and terrestrial radioactivity.
+(1987) are the dominant sources of altitude 70km-100km. below this altitude, its ionization effect is comparable to that from airborne and terrestrial radioactivity.
 The second group is due to terrestrial radiation from the primordial radionuclides, which have survived since the time of formation of the earth.
-There are no fewer than 20 natural radionuclides remaining at present for which 238U and 232Th with their progenies and 40K from the bulb.
+There are no fewer than 20 natural radionuclides remaining at present for which U and Th with their progenies and K from the bulb.
 They easily combine with oxygen to form oxides of reduced densities and crystallized on the earth surface as litho pile elements during the formation of the earth.

 They therefore, constitute sources of direct radiation exposure in the environment.
 Radiations from these primordial sources are now known to constitute about 85% of natural background radiation and the remaining 15% is from cosmic rays (IAEA, 1986).
-Radioactivity in air is due mainly to the gaseous component of the daughter product 222Rn ($t^1/2 = 3.8d$) and 220Rn ($t^1/2 = 55.6s$) from the U-238 and Th-232 series, respectively.
+Radioactivity in air is due mainly to the gaseous component of the daughter product Rn ( $t^{1}/{2} = 3.8d$ ) and Rn ( $t^{1}/{2} = 55.6s$ ) from the U-238 and Th-232 series, respectively.